There's never been a better time to visit Japan. Plan your trip today!

 I’ve had a Kyushu travel guide on this site for a long time—but I haven’t really been satisfied with it, if I’m perfectly honest.
 Some parts of it were downright superficial, and reflected the fact that I’ve been discovering the island piecemeal over the past several years, rather than having done a deep dive.

-This changed recently, of course: In November 2019, I embarked upon a truly extensive Kyushu trip, which saw me visit each of the island’s prefectures.
+This changed a few years ago, of course: In November 2019, I embarked upon a truly extensive Kyushu trip, which saw me visit each of the island’s prefectures.
 Some destinations were completely new to me, while I simply hadn’t seen others in a while.
 In both cases, the impact upon my understanding of Kyushu was extraordinary.
 And I’ve since been back many times.

 Some of you have arrived on this page directly from a search engine, while others might have stumbled upon one of my stream-of-consciousness style Kyushu travel blog posts and come in that way.
 In either case, I’m delighted you’re here—and within a few paragraphs, I’m pretty sure you will be, too.